fajarmuzaky/alami-tes/readme.md

 | Unit Test                       | :heavy_exclamation_mark:            |
 | Api Documentation with Swagger  | :x:                                 |

-- How to Run this project
+# How to Run this project

 - Clone this project
 - Open this project with your IDE
 - Create database on postgre "alami_transaction"
 - Create database on Mongodb "alami_transaction"
 - Run and build this project
 - import the collection postman for test endpoint

-- Type for transaction endpoint
+# Type for create transaction

 | Code  | Type             |
 | ----- | -----------------|